 Welcome!
 Congratulations on taking the first step in seeking support in whatever you are going through.
-Change is hard, but it’s something we all, as humans, experience.
-My hope is that through the relationship we build together you can learn more about yourself and find strength, skills, and courage to wade through the “yuck” that is sometimes life.
+Change is hard, but it is something we all, as humans, experience.
+My hope is through the relationship we build together you can learn more about yourself and find strength, skills, and courage to wade through the “yuck” that sometimes comes up in life.

 The therapy I provide is relationship-based, systems-focused, and trauma-informed.
-This means that building trust is the first priority in our work together.
-I aim at making our time together comfortable, safe and relatable so you feel empowered to grow and change.
-You don’t live in a bubble, so I am interested in the relationships and environment you grew up in, work in, and live in now.
-I have experience working with all types of trauma, and can work with you on healing past or current traumas.
-My ultimate hope is for you to know yourself better, so you can gain insight into your emotions, patterns of behaviors and strengths to live a healthier and more fulfilled life.
+That’s a lot of “therapy language” to say: building trust with me is the first priority in our work together.
+I aim at making our time together comfortable, safe, and relatable so you feel empowered to grow and change.
+You don’t live in a bubble, so I am interested in the relationships and environment you grew up in and live in now.
+I have experience working with trauma, and am ready to help you heal from childhood, relationship, or recent traumas.
+My ultimate hope is for you to know yourself better, so you can gain insight into your emotions, patterns of behaviors, and strengths to live a healthier and more fulfilled life.

 A little more about me – I am originally from the beautiful state of North Carolina, and now love calling Austin home!
-In my spare time, you will either find me outside hiking on the greenbelt and enjoying Lady Bird Lake, or at a local music venue catching a great show.
+In my spare time, you will either find me outside near water or at a local music venue.
 I earned an undergraduate degree in Psychology from the University of North Carolina at Chapel Hill, and a Master’s degree in Social Work from The University of Texas at Austin.
-I am honored to have a career listening to others’ stories, and take great pride in my work.
+I am honored to have a career listening to others’ stories, and take great pride in my relationships with clients.

 If you think we may work well together, please reach out by requesting an appointment on the "Get Started" page or contacting me at 512/201-4501, ext.
 184. I look forward to talking with you soon!